 Since Abington Township has been involved with the Communities That Care® Initiative (a state sponsored method of organizing community resources and focusing attention on issues related to delinquency and problem behavior among youth), a needs assessment has been performed in the community.
 The results have guided ACT organizations in sponsoring programs to support the young people in our community.
 Click ACT Organizations for a complete listing of ACT members.

-The Abington Community Taskforce has been ably led from its inception by a number of co-chairs.
+The Abington Community Taskforce has been ably led from its inception by a number of financial Helpers and co-chairs.
 They have included:

 - Deborah Sapin-Feldstein, Executive Director, Aldersgate Youth Service Bureau